Medically Reviewed by: Katherine Walker, NCT Practitioner

 Counting your pregnancy in weeks and months can get confusing.
 You are around six months pregnant now!

 In the sixth month of your pregnancy, your uterus is now about the size of a football, sitting above your belly button, and your bump is even more prominent.
+If you're wondering when the third trimester starts, you've got four weeks to go until the final stretch, as the third trimester starts at week 28.

-24 Weeks pregnant
+24 weeks pregnant symptoms

 Carpal tunnel syndrome